 There may be times where conflict arises about the decisions of the person responsible, from other family members or people close to the patient.
 There may be differences of opinion or you or someone else may suspect that the patient is or was subjected to undue influence.
 People have different views on autonomy and how it should be respected.
 In these situations of conflict, we recommend that you call Avant or seek legal advice.
-You may need to approach Office of the Public Guardian to intervene.
+You may need to approach Office of the Public Advocate to intervene or seek advice from the SACAT.